Quarantine

-A quarantine is a restriction on the movement of people, animals and goods which is intended to prevent the spread of disease or pests.
+A quarantine is a restriction on the movement of people, animals, and goods which is intended to prevent the spread of disease or pests.
 It is often used in connection to disease and illness, preventing the movement of those who may have been exposed to a communicable disease, yet do not have a confirmed medical diagnosis.
 It is distinct from medical isolation, in which those confirmed to be infected with a communicable disease are isolated from the healthy population.
-Quarantine considerations are often one aspect of border control.

-The concept of quarantine has been known since biblical times, and is known to have been practised through history in various places.
+The concept of quarantine is known to have been practised through history in various places.
 Notable quarantines in modern history include the village of Eyam in 1665 during the bubonic plague outbreak in England; East Samoa during the 1918 flu pandemic; the Diphtheria outbreak during the 1925 serum run to Nome, the 1972 Yugoslav smallpox outbreak, the SARS pandemic, the Ebola pandemic and extensive quarantines applied throughout the world during the COVID-19 pandemic since 2020.

 Ethical and practical considerations need to be considered when applying quarantine to people.
 Practice differs from country to country; in some countries, quarantine is just one of many measures governed by legislation relating to the broader concept of biosecurity; for example, Australian biosecurity is governed by the single overarching Biosecurity Act 2015.

 Etymology and terminology

 The word quarantine comes from quarantena or quarantaine, meaning "forty days", used in the Venetian language in the 14th and 15th centuries and also in France.
 The word is designated in the period during which all ships were required to be isolated before passengers and crew could go ashore during the Black Death plague.
-The quarantena followed the trentino, or "thirty-day isolation" period, first imposed in 1347 in the Republic of Ragusa, Dalmatia (modern Dubrovnik in Croatia).
+The quarantena followed the trentino, or "thirty-day isolation" period, first imposed in 1377 in the Republic of Ragusa, Dalmatia (modern Dubrovnik in Croatia).

 Merriam-Webster gives various meanings to the noun form, including "a period of 40 days", several relating to ships, "a state of enforced isolation", and as "a restriction on the movement of people and goods which is intended to prevent the spread of disease or pests".
 The word is also used as a verb.

 Quarantine is distinct from medical isolation, in which those confirmed to be infected with a communicable disease are isolated from the healthy population.

 Quarantine may be used interchangeably with cordon sanitaire, and although the terms are related, cordon sanitaire refers to the restriction of movement of people into or out of a defined geographic area, such as a community, in order to prevent an infection from spreading.